 The main dishes are the star of the show, and you will want to have a good mix of options available for your guests.
 These dishes are all filling, adorable, healthy and perfect for little hands.

-These sandwich wheels are made with Italian meats and cheeses, but you could use pretty much anything to make them.
+These Italian sandwich pinwheels from Tornadough Alli are made with Italian meats and cheeses, but you could use pretty much anything to make them.
 Use ham, turkey or even an avocado spread and simply roll them up in a flour tortilla for a yummy, healthy main dish.

-You’d have to travel pretty far to find a kid who doesn’t like mac and cheese.
-A staple on kids’ menus for years, this recipe updates traditional mac and cheese to create a portable, party-friendly version.
+You’d have to travel pretty far to find a kid who doesn’t like mac ‘n’ cheese.
+A staple on kids’ menus for years, this mac ‘n’ cheese bite recipe from The Best Ideas for Kids updates a traditional dish to a portable, party-friendly version.

-These pinwheels are the upgraded version of ordering a few pizzas for the party.
+These pizza pinwheels from I Heart Naptime are the upgraded version of ordering a few pizzas for the party.
 You can make your dough from scratch or buy pre-made dough to save time and effort.
 Less messy and more portable than a pizza slice, this one will be a hit with all of your party guests, big and small.